Begin Main Content Area

 What is a WPRA?

 What is a WPRA?
-A Wild Pheasant Recovery Area (WPRA) is an area designated by the Pennsylvania Game Commission for the release of wild pheasants that are trapped in western states and transferred to Pennsylvania.
+A Wild Pheasant Recovery Area (WPRA) is an area designated by the Pennsylvania Game Commission for the release of wild pheasants that were trapped in western states and transferred to Pennsylvania.

 The Game Commission passed the following regulations to protect wild pheasants in Wild Pheasant Recovery Areas.

-1. It is unlawful to release artificially propagated pheasants any time within any WPRA.
+It is unlawful to release artificially propagated pheasants any time within any WPRA.

 Central Susquehanna WPRA: Located in Northumberland, Montour and Columbia counties, the Central Susquehanna WPRA began in 2007 with the Central Susquehanna Chapter of Pheasants Forever.
 (Central Susquehanna WPRA Map PDF)